cng008/spotify-web-player-clone/README.md

 - Issue: Users wanting to login using their irl Spotify account must be explicitly added under the section "Users and Access" by Christien before they can authenticate with the app (Spotify's rules)
   - Resolution: disable spotify authentication login method and replace with axios method to fetch token using basic authorization
 - Issue: backend tests wouldn't pass when run together as `jest`
-  - Resolution: tests pass together when files are called individually, passing by running `jest artists.test.js albums.test.js users.test.js songs.test.js models/tests playlists.test.js`
+  - Solved: tests passing under `npm test`